tanveeralam79856-blip/portfolio/README.md

 ## ⭐ Growth Philosophy

-> I don’t rush success —
-> I focus on building myself every day with discipline, clarity & purpose.
+> I don’t rush success — I focus on building myself every day with discipline, clarity & purpose.

 If you liked this portfolio, consider giving it a ⭐ on GitHub 🙂

-## 📂 Project Structure